DutchDS/Big-Data-Challenge/README.md

 Musical Instrument Reviews (amazon_reviews_us_Musical_Instruments_v1_00.tsv.gz) Video Game Reviews (extra - amazon_reviews_us_Video_Games_v1_00.tsv.gz)

 Created a jupyter notebook (in Google's Colab) to retrieve the data, clean the data and subsequenty load Amazon review data into a Spark DataFrame.
 It dropped all reviews that didn't have purchase verification, that had no helpful votes and less then 5 votes total.
 Some data was aggregated (e.g. the total number of reviews per customer) and some columns had to have their associated datatype changed to fit the underlying database tables.
-See [Pet Product](level_1/pet_products_review_analysis.ipynb) and [Music Instruments](level_1/musical_instruments_review_analysis.ipynb)
+See notebooks: [Pet Product](level-1/pet_products_review_analysis.ipynb) and [Music Instruments](level-1/musical_instruments_review_analysis.ipynb)

 Data was then saved to the remote database using RDS instance on AWS.

 Level 2: SQL was used to perform a statistical analysis of selected data.

 A script was provided for creating the 4 required tables in Postgres (schema.sql).
-However, the product_category was not included in it, so a second script (called [after_schema.sql](level-l/after_schema.sql) was created to drop and recreate the products table to include this field.
+However, the product_category was not included in it, so a second script (called [after_schema.sql](level-1/after_schema.sql) was created to drop and recreate the products table to include this field.
 This way the output of both dataset can share tables.
 A view linking the 4 tables allows for easy querying and performing analysis.

 Output: